Sydney to Hobart Campaign

 • Flying Fish Arctos, Sydney to Hobart 2019

 • “This is the second time I have raced to Hobart with Flying Fish on the mighty Arctos.
-I have no hesitation in recommending the program to any sailor whether they are dreaming of doing their first Hobart or their tenth”
+I have no hesitation recommending the programme to any sailor — whether it’s your first Hobart or your tenth.”

 Faq